-- During the Spring quarter of the first year, students should enroll in Chicana/o Studies 597 under the guidance of your thesis advisor to prepare a proposal for the thesis.
+- During the Spring quarter of the first year, students should enroll in CCAS 597 under the guidance of your thesis advisor to prepare a proposal for the thesis.
 It should include:

 - a.
 Statement of research question

 - b.
 Proposed objectives of the study

 - c.
 Review of pertinent literature

 - d.
 Theoretical framework and methodology

 - e.
 If research involves human subjects, obtain IRB Approval.

 - f.
 Timeline for gathering data/sources during the summer and completing the thesis during the second year.

 - g.
 Form M.A.
 Thesis Committee during Spring of the first year.
-Please consult Grad Division regulations regarding the eligibility of faculty members. https://grad.ucla.edu/academics/masters-studies/nomination-of-masters-thesis-committee/ (No official forms are required at this stage.) - In your second year, enroll in Chicana/o Studies 595 under the guidance of your Thesis Advisor.
-Chicana/o Studies 595 may be repeated for three quarters.
-Students may take up to a maximum of 12 units of Chicana/ o Studies 595 in a single Academic Year. - Meet with the GSAO, to file ATCform no later than the second week of Spring quarter of your second year. - Also file the Nomination of a Master's Committee form in Spring quarter of your second year. - In consultation with your Thesis Advisor, establish a date for submission of the completed thesis to your committee. - a.
-Provide sufficient time to incorporate all three committee members' feedback into a revised draft. - Attend a Thesis Filing Workshop and follow requirements for thesis formatting and submission.
+Please consult Grad Division regulations regarding the eligibility of faculty members. https://grad.ucla.edu/academics/ masters-studies/nomination-of- masters-thesis-committee/ (No official forms are required at this stage.) - In your second year, enroll in CCAS 595 under the guidance of your Thesis Advisor.
+CCAS 595 maybe repeated for three quarters.
+Students may take up to a maximum of 12 units of CCAS 595 in a single Academic Year. - Meet with the GSAO, to file ATC form no later than the second week of Spring quarter of your second year. - Also file the Nomination of a Master's Committee form in Spring quarter of your second year. - 5.
+In consultation with your Thesis Advisor, establish a date for submission of the completed thesis to your committee. - a.
+Provide sufficient time to incorporate all three committee members' feedback into a revised draft. - 6.
+Attend a Thesis Filing Workshop and follow requirements for thesis formatting and submission.

 The Master's thesis should be approximately 50-75 double-spaced pages (depending on your research approach), using one-inch margins.
-For style, footnotes, and bibliography, follow the MLA or Chicago Manual of Style.
+Forstyle, footnotes, and bibliography, follow the MLA or Chicago Manual of Style.
 Establish your approach with your Thesis Advisor.